California Republican Darrell Issa headed back to Congress

 Issa, a car alarm magnate, spent heavily on the race to beat Campa-Najjar, who nearly ousted Hunter in 2018 as a political newcomer while the congressman was under indictment.

-Campa-Najjar built a strong grassroots campaign.
+Campa-Najjar, whose mother is Mexican and father Palestinian, built a strong grassroots campaign.
 But he also angered Democrats by tacking too far to the right, touting his gun ownership and meeting with the founder of a right-wing group and saying he wasn’t sure whether he would vote for Biden.

 He later apologized and showed a photo of his ballot to prove he voted for Biden.

+In a statement after Issa’s victory, he told Mexican and Palestinian Americans: “Don’t give up, stay in the arena.
+I know I will.”